 Undergraduate: Major, Minor

 Philosophy is the cornerstone of Jesuit education.
-Through knowledge, reason, and logic, Philosophy seeks to explore questions that have ancient roots and modern significance.
+Through knowledge, reason, and logic, philosophy seeks to explore questions that have ancient roots and modern significance.
 Students that study Philosophy are creative and insightful.
 They are critical thinkers that are driven in spite of challenge.
-By immersing yourself in questions of ethics, morality, justice and reason, you'll sharpen your mind and prepare for a full life and career.
-You'll hone skills as a debater through study of reason and logic.
+By immersing yourself in questions of ethics, morality, justice and reason, you will sharpen your mind and prepare for a full life and career.
+You will hone skills as a debater through study of reason and logic.
 Philosophy students are taught to think and communicate at a high level, and develop talent in writing and reading comprehension.
 Philosophy is a strong foundation to build a career in business, law, politics, research, medicine and more.

 Full-time faculty that hold a PhD or other terminal degree.